 The command against fornication they do really recognize, and consequently they do not admit that in any case fornication can cease to be wrong.
 The Church preachers never point out cases in which the command against fornication can be broken, and always teach that we must avoid seductions which lead to temptation to fornication.
 But not so with the command of non-resistance.
 All church preachers recognize cases in which that command can be broken, and teach the people accordingly.
 And they not only do not teach teat we should avoid temptations to break it, chief of which is the military oath, but they themselves administer it.
 The preachers of the Church never in any other case advocate the breaking of any other commandment.
 But in connection with the commandment of non-resistance they openly teach that we must not understand it too literally, but that there are conditions and circumstances in which we must do the direct opposite, that is, go to law, fight, punish.
-So that occasions for not fulfilling it.
+So that occasions for fulfilling the commandment of nonresistance to evil by force are taught for the most part as occasions for not fulfilling it.
 The fulfillment of this command, they say, is very difficult and pertains only to perfection.
 And how can it not be difficult, when the breach of it is not only not forbidden, but law courts, prisons, cannons, guns, armies, and wars are under the immediate sanction of the Church?
 It cannot be true, then, that this command is recognized by the preachers of the Church as on a level with other commands.